 Check for Injuries

 Also, make sure everyone is out of the way to prevent further damage.
 If the vehicles are in the middle of the roadway, move them out of traffic if you can.
-Otherwise, don’t mess with the location of the vehicles.
+Otherwise, don’t mess with the location of the cars.
 Preserving the accident scene is important, too.

 Call the Police